Note: Depending on your workspace type, this article may refer to Aha! record types differently than your team does.

-Release portfolio planning, also known as Enterprise Release Management (ERM), is an emerging framework embraced by larger enterprises for planning and managing software delivery for multiple independent products at a portfolio level.
-Requirements and deliverables for independent products are prioritized and vetted collectively to determine where resources are best allocated based on a shared strategy for the portfolio.
-The net result of the planning process is agreement on the set of features by product that are approved for inclusion as part of a time-boxed portfolio release.
+Release portfolio planning, also known as Enterprise Release Management (ERM), is an emerging framework embraced by larger enterprises for planning and managing software delivery for multiple independent workspaces at a portfolio level.
+Requirements and deliverables for independent workspaces are prioritized and vetted collectively to determine where resources are best allocated based on a shared strategy for the portfolio.
+The net result of the planning process is agreement on the set of features by workspace that are approved for inclusion as part of a time-boxed portfolio release.

 Portfolio planning roles and responsibilities

 Key roles involved in the portfolio planning process typically include the following:

 - Portfolio Manager - ownership for strategy at the portfolio level and planning and prioritizing the content to be included in the release.
 The portfolio planning process may align program managers to review proposed features from the teams by strategic initiatives such as safety, compliance, localization, etc.

 - Workspace Manager - ownership for workspace level strategy, planning and submitting workspace release feature candidates for consideration as part of the portfolio planning process.

 - PMO - responsible for project and process management components of the portfolio release from planning through execution and delivery.